No one injured in Sugarcreek area fire

 No one was hurt in a Sugarcreek area house fire on Friday evening in which eight fire departments were dispatched, but the family lost a dog and a cat to the blaze, according to Utica Volunteer Fire Department Assistant Chief Brad Deeter.

-The origin of the fire at 880 Buttermilk Hill Road has not yet been determined, Deeter said, and the state police fire marshal is expected to be at the scene on Monday.
+The origin of the fire at 880 Buttermilk Hill Road has not yet been determined and the state police fire marshal is expected to be at the scene today, Deeter told the newspaper on Saturday.

+Clarion state police said they are searching for two 15-year-old boys who escaped from the Abraxas Foundation in Jenks township, near Marienville, at about 10:30 this morning and were last seen on foot in the Paint Township area of Clarion County.

 No one was hurt in a Sugarcreek area house fire on Friday evening in which eight fire departments were dispatched, but the family lost a dog and a cat to the blaze, according to Utica Volunteer Fire Department Assistant Chief Brad Deeter.